 The Pillar III disclosures Report (the 'Report') is prepared in accordance with the Pillar 3 disclosure requirements as laid out in Part Eight of the CRR and have as a starting point the financial information used in the Company's Financial Statements which are prepared in accordance with the International Financial Reporting Standards (IFRS).
 As the two documents serve different purposes, the reported figures illustrate differences, which lie on the differences of the fundamental concepts between the CRR and the IFRS.
 The regulatory exposure classes are based on different criteria from accounting asset types and are therefore not comparable on a line by line basis.
 Moreover, through financial statements, a company aims to provide the value of all on-balance sheet items at a given point in time, whereas regulatory exposures entail an element of risk which is taken into consideration during the calculation and determination of the said exposures.

+The Company is required to comply with the Pillar 3 requirements on a consolidated basis.
 The basis of consolidation of the Group entities for accounting and prudential purposes is presented in the Group Structure below: